YordanGeorgiev/qto/doc/md/features_doc.md

 ### 4.4.
 Full backup to the cloud in less than 5 minutes
-A full backup for the data for the qto and/or another project database is doable in less than 5 minutes via a single shell call.
+A full backup for the data for the qto and/or another project database is doable in less than 5 minutes.

 ### 4.5.
 Stability based on actual running in the cloud since 2019-01-01
-The main qto application instance has been up-and-running since the beginning of 2019 with receiving new versions in an average of 2 about weeks per sprint.
+The main qto application instance has been up-and-running since the beginning of 2019 with receiving new versions in an average of 2 weeks per sprint.